zediogoviana/ethcule-poirot/README.md

 <img src="images/ethcule-poirot.jpg" width="100" />

-Application to explore Ethereum transactions using the Blocksout API and a Neo4J database to store nodes (accounts/smart contracts) and respective relationships, through a transaction.
+Application to explore Ethereum transactions using any API and a Neo4J database to store nodes (accounts/smart contracts) and respective relationships, through a transaction.

 The goal of this project is to start by exploring a specific Address, and then redo the same process for other Addresses of interest, and that correlate in some way with an existing one.
 This way, we're able to grow our Network in the direction we want to.

-Example of an Address network.
-Note that by default Smart Contracts and Initial Addresses (were you start exploring are marked in a different color).

 ![address network example](images/network-example.png)

+Recently, also added support for [ENS](https://ens.domains/), which means that addresses that have a name associated, will also have a `name` field in the respective node.
+This helps with visualization and identification of nodes when exploring the network.

 ### Neo4J Database